BryanH/spat/readme.txt

 This plugin will allow you to display the content of subpages in the parent page in the form of tabs.

-Simply add [spat] or [subpage_tabs] to any page and the subpages' content will be displayed at that location.
+Simply add [spat] or [subpages_tabs] to any page and the subpages' content will be displayed at that location.
 See the screenshots.

 == Installation ==